-3 STATUS OF LISTED SPECIES
+3 STATUS OF LISTED SPECIES AND CRITICAL HABITAT

-The following endangered (E) and threatened (T) species under the jurisdiction of NMFS may occur in or near the action area (Table 1).
+Table 1 below provides a list of the ESA-listed species that may be affected by the proposed action.
 The project is not located in designated critical habitat, and there are no potential routes of effect to any designated critical habitat.

 Table 1.
-Effects Determinations for Species the Action Agency or NMFS Believes May Be Affected by the Proposed Action
+Effects Determinations for Species the Action Agency or NMFS Believes May Be

-Species ESA Listing Status Action Agency Effect Determination NMFS Effect Determination

-Sea Turtles

-Green (North and South Atlantic distinct population segments [DPSs]) Т NLAA LAA

-Kemp's ridley Е NLAA LAA

-Loggerhead (Northwest Atlantic Ocean distinct population segment [DPS]) Т NLAA LAA

-Fish

-Smalltooth sawfish (U.S. DPS) Е NLAA LAA
+Affected by the Proposed Action

-Species ESA Listing Status Action Agency Effect Determination NMFS Effect Determination E = endangered; T = threatened; NLAA = may affect, not likely to adversely affect
+Species ESA Listing Status Action Agency Effect Determination NMFS Effect Determination Sea Turtles Green (North and South Atlantic distinct population segment [DPS]) Т NLAA LAA Kemp's ridley Е NLAA LAA Loggerhead (Northwest Atlantic Ocean DPSs) Т NLAA LAA Fish Smalltooth sawfish (U.S. DPS) Е NLAA LAA E = endangered; T = threatened; NE = no effect; NLAA = may affect, not likely to adve

+E = endangered; T = threatened; NE = no effect; NLAA = may affect, not likely to adversely affect; LAA = likely to adversely affect